HannahRickmann/Advent-of-Code-2025/README.md

 - input.txt (from Advent of Code)
 - toy-input.txt (as example input for testing)
 - solution.py (my solution)

+The input files are not included in the repository, since Advent of Code inputs are personalized.

 ## 🚀 Running the Solutions